 I can respect that.
-It doesn’t matter if the right insights are from me or not.
-Feel free to get off my list if it’s just a distraction.
+It doesn’t matter if the right insights for you are from me or not.
+Feel free to look elsewhere if it’s just a distraction.

 The Tool Collector: Jumps from one program or study tool to another that will somehow plug them into the Matrix and upload everything they need to know for the bar.